mbod/comm2100_F25/syllabus.md

 -   Using interviews and surveys (Part 2)

-### GROUP PROJECT 1 - PART B ASSIGNMENT DUE - Friday 17 October @ 11.59pm
+### ASSIGNMENT 4 DUE - Friday 17 October @ 11.59pm

--   Write up of:
-    1. Interview transcripts analysis (themes/topics)
-    2. Operationalization of concepts
-    3. Survey questions
-    4. Create and test Qualtrics survey
--   Submit in Canvas
+-   Submit in Jupyterhub
--   Group submission (one submission per group)

 ## Week 9 - Using experiments